 His academic work is published in leading academic journals including Organization Science, Management Science, Organizational Behavior and Human Decision Processes, and Journal of Personality and Social Psychology among others.
 Professor Brion’s research has been highlighted in numerous publications, including The Wall Street Journal, The Economist, Forbes, Le Monde, among others.
 He is the Associate Editor of the Social Influence section of Social and Personality Psychology Compass and serves as the Representative-At-Large for the Conflict Management division of the Academy of Management.

 At IESE, Professor Brion teaches core classes on Leadership and Human Resources Management, and electives on Power and Influence, at the MBA and Executive level.
-Professor Brion has taught in executive programs for firms such as L’Oreal, Santander, Nissan, NLNG (Lagos, Nigeria), and Kazakhstan Temir Zholy (National Railways of Kazakhstan).
-In addition, he has held a Visiting Professor position at the Tuck School of Business at Dartmouth College and has taught in executive program s for the Haas School of Business and MDE (Abidjan, Côte d?Ivoire).
+Professor Brion has taught in executive programs for firms such as L’Oreal, Pepsi, Danone, Michelin, Abbvie, NLNG (Lagos, Nigeria), and Kazakhstan Temir Zholy (National Railways of Kazakhstan).
+In addition, he has held a Visiting Professor position at the Tuck School of Business at Dartmouth College and has taught in executive programs for the Haas School of Business, the Boston Consulting Group, and MDE (Abidjan, Côte d’Ivoire).